Nupurshivani/Blog-Shorts/README.md

 ○ A native mobile app to complement the web platform for on-the-go blogging and interaction.

-BlogShorts is a growing platform that strives to empower individuals to share their stories and ideas in an intuitive, user-friendly environment.
+⚡BlogShorts is a growing platform that strives to empower individuals to share their stories and ideas in an intuitive, user-friendly environment.
 With constant improvements and new features, it is the perfect space for creative minds to connect, engage, and inspire.